-To schedule a time to discuss your case one on one with an ALS lawyer in Columbus, please call (513) 339-6289 or send an online message today using the contact form on this website.
+To schedule a time to discuss your case one on one with an ALS lawyer in Cincinnati, please call (513) 339-6289 or send an online message today using the contact form on this website.

 Ohio Criminal and Administrative Rules on DUI Driver's License Suspension

 - When Does a Driver's License Suspension for DUI Occur?